tenzen-y/imperator/docs/design_v1alpha1.md

 Note: In `v1alpha1`, Node can not participate multiple machine-groups.

-## Formats of Labels，Annotations，Taints and Toleration
+## Formats of Labels, Annotations, Taints and Toleration

 - Labels